The Past Hypothesis and the Nature of Physical Laws: Acknowledgement

 \section{Acknowledgement}

-My ideas in this paper were influenced by conversations with many people over the years.
+My ideas in this paper have been influenced by discussions with many people over the years.
 I am especially grateful to David Albert, Craig Callender, Sheldon Goldstein, Barry Loewer, and Roderich Tumulka.
-I also learnt from discussions with Eugene Chua, Veronica Gomez, Ned Hall, Tim Maudlin, Kerry McKenzie, Elizabeth Miller, Jill North, Charles Sebens, Ted Sider, Cristi Stoica, Anncy Thresher, David Wallace, Brad Weslake, Isaac Wilhelm, Eric Winsberg, and the participants in my graduate seminar on the arrows of time at UCSD in spring 2020.
+I would also like to thank Eugene Chua, Saakshi Dulani, Veronica Gomez, Ned Hall, Tim Maudlin, Kerry McKenzie, Elizabeth Miller, Jill North, Charles Sebens, Ted Sider, Cristi Stoica, Anncy Thresher, David Wallace, Brad Weslake, Isaac Wilhelm, Eric Winsberg, and the participants in my graduate seminar on the arrows of time at UCSD in spring 2020.